Eckiwlco/hastebin.rb/README.md

 # hastebin.rb
-A simple script to post text to hastebin
+A simple script to post text to hastebin, not completed soon!